Emotional Support Dog Requirements

 2. Can I qualify for an Emotional Support Dog?

 You may qualify for an emotional support dog if you have emotional or mental illnesses.
-If you suffer from one or more of the mental illnesses listed below, you may qualify for an emotional support dog.
+If you suffer from one or more mental illnesses listed below, you may qualify for an emotional support dog.

 - Attention Deficit Disorder (ADD)